Elections in South Africa

-In elections of the National Assembly, every South African citizen who is 18 or older may vote, including (since the 2014 election) those resident outside South Africa.
-In elections of a provincial legislature or municipal council, only those resident within the province or municipality may vote.
-All elections are conducted by the Electoral Commission of South Africa, which is an independent body established by the Constitution.
+In elections for the National Assembly every South African citizen who is 18 or older is eligible to vote, including (since the 2014 election) those resident outside South Africa.
+Voters must be registered with the Electoral Commission and have a identity card or book.
+In elections for a provincial legislature or municipal council, only those resident within the province or municipality may vote.